 Whether you realize it or not, your entire website could be plagued by keyword cannibalization problems, resulting in confused visitors, lower rankings, and ultimately, wasted SEO potential.

-Fortunately, with your awareness and dedication, it’s not only possible, but relatively simple to resolve all the keyword cannibalization issues on your site.
+Fortunately, with your awareness and dedication, it’s not only possible but relatively simple to fix keyword cannibalization issues on your site.

 In search engine optimization (SEO), much of your strategy will depend on your onsite content creation.
 You’ll be writing and optimizing onsite blog posts, whitepapers, and other types of content with the hope that they’ll rank as highly as possible for your target keywords in search engine results pages (SERPs).